saltyorg/docs/docs/saltbox/backup/restore.md

     wget -qO- https://install.saltbox.dev | sudo -H bash -s -- -v; cd /srv/git/saltbox
     ```

-Then retrieve the configuration files from a backup.
+Then retrieve the configuration files from a backup by following the instructions below.
+Note that the instructions are different if you used the restore service or not.

 <details>
 <summary>How do I know if this applies?
 What's the "restore service"?</summary>